watermint/toolbox/doc/generated_ja/file-compare-local.md

 ## Report: diff

-Report files are generated in `diff.csv`, `diff.xlsx` and `diff.json` format.
+Report files are generated in three formats, `diff.csv`, `diff.xlsx` and `diff.json`.
+But if you run with `-low-memory` option, the command will generate only `diff.json}}` report.
-In case of a report become large, report in `.xlsx` format will be split into several chunks like `diff_0000.xlsx`, `diff_0001.xlsx`, `diff_0002.xlsx`...
+In case of a report become large, a report in `.xlsx` format will be split into several chunks like `diff_0000.xlsx`, `diff_0001.xlsx`, `diff_0002.xlsx`...

 | 列         | 説明                                                                                                                                                                                           |